-# 2 Download printable colouring pages and encourage a bit of creativity!
+# 2 Download printable coloring pages and encourage a bit of creativity!

-Get the creative juices flowing and start colouring, painting or drawing.
-There are loads of printable colouring sheets on Pinterest.
-If you don’t crayons or a printer, you might consider downloading an app – not half as fun but it will do.
+Get the creative juices flowing and start coloring, painting, or drawing.
+There are loads of printable coloring sheets on Pinterest.
+If you don’t have crayons or a printer, you might consider downloading an app – not half as fun but it will do.

 #3 Play educational games

-Crossword puzzles, word search and maths games can be fun and educational.
+Crossword puzzles, word searches, and maths games can be fun and educational.
 Play in teams or take turns with who gets to pick the game.
-Boardgames and cards can also kill a lot of time and encourage independent thinking and decision-making.
+Board games and cards can also kill a lot of time and encourage independent thinking and decision-making.

-#4 Write stories – this is the time to let kids’ mind wander
+#4 Write stories – this is the time to let kids’ minds wander

 #5 Start a new hobby

-Like baking, knitting or start a small vegetable garden – watch a couple of how-to videos online and get started.
+Like baking, knitting, or starting a small vegetable garden – watch a couple of how-to videos online and get started.

 #6 Art and Crafts

 Kids love making a mess, allow them to!
 There are lots of crafts with instructions on Pinterest and try YouTube for some tutorial videos.